Is Ella Latimer Henry a child of John and Elizabeth Latimer?

 - Circumstances of Ella’s Parentage and Ancestors

 - Inquiry to Genetic Affairs User Group

-If you have any information, comments, questions, or suggestions to offer regarding the materials on this page, please email me using the Contact Form at the bottom of this long page.
-As of 17 November 2019 this page is no longer password-protected.
+If you have any information, comments, questions, or suggestions to offer regarding the materials on this page, please contact me.

 12 Nov 2019: With the reassuring feedback from the Genetic Affairs User Group on Facebook, I’m assuming that my theory about Ella Latimer Henry is correct.
 Now my attention and efforts will be toward researching the circumstances that may explain why she has not been included in all known family trees of John A. & Elizabeth (Eliza Snoddy) Latimer.